The Best Home Security Systems of 2024

 Monitoring

-One of Vivint’s downsides is that if you don’t pay for the equipment upfront, you’d have to sign a contract.
-That contract should be as long as your equipment financing term, which is usually four to five years.
+One of Vivint’s downsides is that if you don’t pay for the equipment upfront, you’ll have to sign a contract.
+That contract will be as long as your equipment financing term, which is usually four to five years.
 That’s longer than ADT’s standard three-year contract.
 Vivint also doesn’t give users much leeway to change their minds, as there’s only a three-day cancellation period.
 If you cancel beyond that, you’d have to pay a termination fee.
 SimpliSafe gives users 60 days to change their minds.

 Was Vivint’s monitoring worth it, at least?
 Of course!
 It wouldn’t have made this list if it weren’t.
 In fact, it’s better than most systems because Vivint has two monitoring centers.
 There’s one in Utah and another in Minnesota.
 We know that’s not as many as ADT’s 12 facilities nationwide, but Vivint’s monitoring centers have proven themselves fast, responding to our simulated break-ins within 30 to 60 seconds.